Skip to main content

 Costs for opcode instructions on the Casper Mainnet network can be found here.

 All executions are finite because each has a finite gas limit that specifies the maximum amount of gas available to spend before the runtime terminates the computation.
-The payment executable session determines how to pay for the deploy.
-The gas limit is set by executing the payment code specified within the deploy.
+The payment executable session determines how to pay for the transaction.
+The gas limit is set by executing the payment code specified within the transaction.

 Although the network measures costs in Gas, payment for computation occurs in motes.
 Therefore, there is a conversion rate between Gas and motes.